 Despite these challenges, companies should proactively prepare to meet these guidelines to protect assets, even if not federally mandated.

-Looking forward to the next few years, our Cybersecurity team anticipates further regulatory changes, including enhanced security standards for critical infrastructure, a focus on information sharing across governmental agencies and companies, and continued expansion of data privacy regulations.
+Looking forward to the next few years, our Cybersecurity services team anticipates further regulatory changes, including enhanced security standards for critical infrastructure, a focus on information sharing across governmental agencies and companies, and continued expansion of data privacy regulations.

 Supply Chain Security Ramps Up